10 Salon and Spa Tips to Help Your Business During COVID-19

 1. Eliminate unnecessary contact

 You want your business to be a safe space for your clients.
-While your services may require people to be closer than six feet apart, you can still minimize risk for your clients (and team).
+While your services may require people to be closer than six feet apart, you can still minimize risk for your clients (and team) at your salon or spa.
 How?
 Eliminate the waiting room and implement virtual check-in and send waivers and forms to clients to fill out before they arrive so there's no need for them to use a shared tablet or clipboard.

 2. Retail to the rescue

 If your salon or spa sells retail products, keep your online store open during COVID-19!
 As long as you’ve got supply, your customers will bring the demand—after all, if they are used to your massage oil, shampoo, or essential oils, they’ll want those familiar products for at-home even when they can’t visit you in person.
 Tenoverten, a nail salon based in New York saw online sales double in the last few days.
 (Need more retail ideas?
 We created a resource for salons and spas.)

 If your salon, spa, or wellness facility needs to close temporarily due to COVID-19, take the opportunity to encourage your loyal customers to prebook their next appointment for when you plan to be open again.
 Here's why your business needs a reopening waitlist ASAP.

 Just as you'll want to streamline your clients' experience and minimize contact wherever you can, you need to streamline your operations generally.

 With online booking, it's easy to ensure you'll have time to clean between appointments.
 You can also readily schedule clients to arrive at staggered times.